 Recent meetings were:

-The Chairmanship rotates between the U.K. and the United States every three years.
-The current Chairman is Mrs. Patricia Schroeder (USA), who succeded Lord Hunt of Wirral, and the Deputy Chairman is Dame Mary Richardson.
-Mr William Miller holds the position of Chairman-Emeritus.
-Mrs. Schroeder and Dame Mary Richardson are currently the Chairmen of their respective national ESUs.
+The Chairmanship rotates between the U.K. and the United States every twe years.
+The current Chairman is Josiah Bunting III (USA), who succeded Mrs. Patricia Schroeder (USA), and the Deputy Chairman is Dame Mary Richardson.
+Mr. Bunting and Dame Mary Richardson are currently the Chairmen of their respective national ESUs.

 The Presidency is for a two-year term and a new President is elected by the Council from a member country other than England & Wales and the USA.
-The President for 2011/2013 is Riza Kadilar of Turkey, succeeding Garo Keheyan of Cyprus.
+The President for 2013/2015 is Marina Tsitsishvili of Georgia, succeeding Riza Kadilar of Turkey.